Neybo/NDM_GMS2/README.md

 yes you can but it doesnt have any hallways or doors to interact so you have to add them by yourself.
 # can i use this for my fangame?
 yes you can but credit me Please
+# whats the runtime?
+use the 2024 runtime and ide bro